 Inheritance of Neurofibromatosis

 The dominant nature of NF means that, if you have NF and have children, you can expect your children to have the disease, though not all.
 Still wondering why NF is dominant?
 Think about the consequence of having only half of the proteins working or something that the defective protein do.
-In NF, it is the former that is the case, this condition is called haploinsufficiency by geneticists/biochemists.
+In NF, it is the latter that is the case, this condition is called dominant negative by geneticists/biochemists.
 The pattern of inheritance (dominant/recessive) of a condition can give a clue of what the gene product do, and how it give rise to the condition :)

 To find out more about the life of a NF patient, do visit Yvonne Foong, and support her by donation.
 She is raising funds to combat this lifelong condition; she needs your help, of course.